dehora/outland/README.md

 ### Rise of the Planet of the Flags

 Over time how flags are used tends to evolve.
-They start as an engineering control mechanism to increase safety and amortize risk of new code.
+They start as an engineering control mechanism to increase safety and amortize risks with new code.
 Then they are used to articulate new features - literally "feature flags" becoming part of regular product development.
 As their product development use expands, features may need to be organised into groups and distributed across multiple services or tiers.
 Features eventually need more involved rollout options beyond on/off states - such as being on for staff for dogfooding, available to a defined group of users or cohort for testing and early access, or to a fixed percentage of all users as part of a "canary" rollout.

 At this point feature flags move well beyond an engineering practice and become fundamental to the product development process.
 Going even further, to determine impact, teams will want to know what happened after a feature fired and which users were in scope, making feature flag settings relevant to the experiment and analysis mechanisms the company has in place.